-- by eliminating important competitive constraints on one or more firms, which consequently would have increased market power, without resorting to coordinated behaviour (non-coordinated effects); or - by changing the nature of competition in such a way that firms that previously were not coordinating their behaviour, would significantly coordinate and raise prices or otherwise harm effective competition (coordinated effects)
+- by eliminating important competitive constraints on one or more firms, which consequently would have increased market power, without resorting to coordinated behaviour (non-coordinated effects); or - by changing the nature of competition in such a way that firms that previously were not coordinating their behaviour would significantly coordinate and raise prices or otherwise harm effective competition (coordinated effects).

-In the Media Law, dominance is defined by way of reference to a scale of market shares that will be acquired as a result of the concentration.
+In Law No. 3592/2007, dominance is defined by way of reference to a scale of market shares that will be acquired as a result of the concentration.
 These market shares vary depending on whether the party acquiring control is active in one or more media of the same type or of different types.
-The wider the spread in the various media, the lower is the market share conferring dominance.
+The wider the spread in the various media is, the lower the market share conferring dominance is.
 These shares vary from 25 per cent to 35 per cent.

-20 Is there a special substantive test for joint ventures?
+Is there a special substantive test for joint ventures?